+The site is within the Open Countryside where under Policy NE.2 there is a presumption against new residential development.
 The NPPF states that where authorities cannot demonstrate a 5 year supply of housing land, relevant local plan policies are out of date and there is a presumption in favour of development.
-However, the 2013 SHLAA shows that the Borough has an identified deliverable housing supply of 7.15 years and therefore the presumption in favour of the proposal does not apply.
+Following the recent appeal decisions, the presumption in favour of the proposal does apply and Policies NE.2 and NE.4 are considered to be out of date.